johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 ### 5.3.
 Financials

 - FBA Calculator: To estimate FBA fees and profitability.
   - ACoS Calculator: To calculate Advertising Cost of Sales.
-The ACoS calculator now includes manual input fields for campaign data, displays a calculation history table, and visualizes ACoS trends over time using a chart.
   - Profit Margin Calc: To calculate profit margins.
   - Campaign Card: Displays key campaign metrics, including ACoS, CTR, Conversion Rate, and campaign status (Active, Paused, Out of Budget, Ended).
 Also includes RoAS.
   - CSV Data Upload & Mapping: The `GenericCsvDataMapper` component is used for mapping CSV columns.
 It now includes a preview of the CSV data and a "Download Sample CSV" button.
 The "Download Sample CSV" button is provided by the `SampleCsvButton` component.
   - Sample CSV Button: The `SampleCsvButton` component provides a button to download a sample CSV file for the current tool.
 The button dynamically adjusts the sample CSV file name based on the tool.
-  - ACoS Calculator: To calculate Advertising Cost of Sales.
-  - Profit Margin Calc: To calculate profit margins.
-  - Campaign Card: Displays key campaign metrics, including ACoS, CTR, Conversion Rate, and campaign status (Active, Paused, Out of Budget, Ended).
-Also includes RoAS.
-  - CSV Data Upload & Mapping: The `GenericCsvDataMapper` component is used for mapping CSV columns.
-It now includes a preview of the CSV data and a "Download Sample CSV" button.
-The "Download Sample CSV" button is provided by the `SampleCsvButton` component.
-  - Sample CSV Button: The `SampleCsvButton` component provides a button to download a sample CSV file for the current tool.
-The button dynamically adjusts the sample CSV file name based on the tool.
-  - ACoS Calculator: To calculate Advertising Cost of Sales.
 - Optimal Price Calc: To help determine optimal pricing strategies.

 ### 5.4.
 PPC & Ads